Intrinsic Sliced Wasserstein Distances for Comparing Collections of Probability Distributions on Manifolds and Graphs: Hypothesis Testing

-This observation has two consequences.
-First, this validates the use of coordinate-wise $t$-tests as the requirement of asymptotic normality is satisfied for each coordinate.
-Second, computing $t$-statistics involves only the estimation of the diagonal of the covariance matrix, $\mathrm{diag}(\Sigma)$.
-As a result, $Z=(\bar{X}-\bar{Y})/\sqrt{\mathrm{diag}(\Sigma)}$ is not only asymptotically multivariate normal, but approximately so even for moderate values of sample sizes $N_{1}$ and $N_{2}$.

-The following result establishes control for size; this is a version of Theorem 1 from \cite{CauchyP} but for harmonic mean combination $p$-value.
-Assume that a test statistic $Z\in\R^{D}$ has null distribution with zero mean and every pair of coordinates of $Z$ follows bivariate normal distribution.
-Compute the coordinate-wise two-sided $p$-values $p_{k}=2(1-\Phi(\vert Z_{k}\vert))$ for $k=1,2,...,D$, where $\Phi$ is the standard normal cumulative distribution function.
-The following approximation holds; a proof can be found in the Appendix. \begin{thm} Let $p_{k},k=1,...,D$ be the null $p$-values as above and $p^{H}$ computed via harmonic mean approach, then
+To guarantee size control, we establish a version of Theorem 1 from \citet{CauchyP} for the harmonic mean $p$-value.
+Assume that a test statistic $Z\in\R^{D}$ has null distribution with zero mean and every pair of coordinates of $Z$ follows bivariate Gaussian distribution.
+Compute the coordinate-wise two-sided $p$-values $p_{k}=2(1-\Phi(\vert Z_{k}\vert))$ where $\Phi$ is the standard Gaussian CDF. \begin{thm} Let $p_{k},k=1,...,D$ be the null $p$-values as above and $p^{H}$ computed via harmonic mean approach, then $\lim_{\alpha\to0} \mathrm{Prob}\{p^{H}\leq\alpha\} / \alpha = 1$. \end{thm} The proposed procedure asymptotically controls the size of the test for small $\alpha$ (Appendix~\ref{subsec:app_comb_proofs}).
+Our experimental results show that the control is already achieved for moderate sample sizes and the commonly used $\alpha=0.05$.

-\end{thm} This theorem can be readily applied in our setting; the bivariate normality is the consequence of the multivariate normality.
-Of course, our coordinate-wise $p$-values are computed using the appropriate $t$-distributions, but the difference between these and the standard normal is negligible when sample sizes are large.
-As a result, the proposed procedure asymptotically controls for the size of the test for small values of the level $\alpha$.
-Our experimental results show that the control is already achieved for moderate sample sizes and the commonly used $\alpha=0.05$. \begin{rem} A major benefit of the $p$-value combination approach is that the resulting test is \emph{interpretable}.
-Since the coordinates of the $\eta_{D}$-embeddings correspond to quantiles in the pushforwards, one can find and study the coordinates that exhibit the most difference to obtain further insights about the dissimilarity between the groups. \end{rem}